-Set Color of Track
+Set Color of Track - Garmin BaseCamp

 After importing a track, select the track by double-clicking on it.
 Then select the color in the small box at the upper right of the trackpoints window.
-(Dark Red is the preferred color for the track in a map posted on the ASCHG website created in BaseCamp.)
+(Red is the preferred color for the track in a map posted on the ASCHG website.)

-Edit a Waypoint Label
+Edit a Waypoint Label - Garmin BaseCamp